nju-websoft/RSN/README.md

 4. For entity alignment, V1 denotes the normal datasets, and V2 denotes the dense ones.
 Please use first 10% data of <code> ref_ent_ids</code> for validation.

+5. entity-alignment-full-data.7z provides a complete version of the EA datasets, including attribute files and datasets with different proportions.

 ## CITATION

 If you find our work useful, please cite it as follows: